try being vegan

 Moving Beyond Diet

 As you settle into following a vegan diet, you may decide to expand your commitment beyond food to include all your shopping choices.
-That mostly means paying extra attention when you shop for cosmetics and clothing.
+That mostly means paying extra attention when you shop for cosmetics and apparel.

 Beginning Your Transition